starsrest/LeetCode/README.md

-# leetcode_screenshot
+# leetcode
-This is repo for updating screenshot of daily leetcode problem solution.
+This is repo for stroing daily leetcode problem solution.